pete-rs/tinyroom-api/docs/ios-room-interactions-guide.md

       "parentId": null,  // null for top-level comments "replyCount": 3,   // Number of replies
-      "hasMoreReplies": false,  // true if more than 3 replies "replies": [       // First 3 replies included
+      "hasMoreReplies": false,  // true if more than 3 replies "likeCount": 5,    // Number of likes on this comment "userHasLiked": true,  // Whether current user liked this comment "replies": [       // First 3 replies included
         {
           "id": "reply-id",